 - Hulk – Michael C. Hall (Dexter could totally pull off the perfect blend of crazysmart scientist meets rage-filled monsterbeast)

 - Thor – Jason Momoa (make him blonde, and Khal Drogo from “Game of Thrones” could totally rock this… though, dude is now going to play Aquaman in the DC Universe… but I can totally see this)

 - Hawkeye – Norman Reedus (he’s already doing the archery thing, albeit with a crossbow, on “The Walking Dead” and making it look cool, so why the hell not)

 - Black Widow – Emily Blunt (red hair and a leather outfit – she totally has the right look… as a backup, I also could see Alexandra Daddario working here)

 • Joe Grace and Jakob Bilinski have been talking about movies with each other for a long, long time.
-A ridiculously long time To find out when new discussions are posted, follow the Going for Gusto Facebook page at Facebook.com/GoingForGusto.
+A ridiculously long time.
+Learn when new blogs are posted by liking the Facebook page.